wgseligman/GramsSim/util/README.md

 ```

 Note that the options in this XML file can be overridden by command-line options.
 However, the contents of this file _define_ those command-line options.
-For example:
+For example, assume
+this line appears in the XML file:

 ```
   <option name="energyCut" value="12.5" type="double" desc="muon energy cut [MeV]"/>
 ```

-means that you can set `energyCut` by either editing the XML file, or by using the
+This means that you can set `energyCut` by either editing the XML file, or by using the
 option on the command line; e.g.:

     ./gramsg4 --energyCut 15.6